GREAT THINGS NEVER CAME FROM COMFORT ZONES and the same happened to me.

 this is the main beach of Udupi, it has a great nightlife, water sports are available, the view from Malpe to St Mary’s island is simply superb, if you are in Udupi you should never miss this beach this beach resembles Arambol beach of Goa

 From Malpe beach there is an undisclosed road to Kaup beach, its an 8 Km stretch with roads next to the small villages primarily habituated by the Fishing community.
 The road is perfectly seclude and favorable for day travel and Photography, please do not try in night for safety reasons.

 This beach is located 13 KM from Udupi on the Mangaluru Highway, a Beautiful place to spend your evening in Udupi.
 The view of the beach and sunset from the Lighthouse is a beautiful combination.

 It is advisable to travel the place just before sunset, so one can enjoy the rare combination, the beachside has small shops which sells water, and some refreshments, bhelpuri is a must-try here, also Do not miss the sunset view from Kaup Lighthouse, the lighthouse is operational from 5:30 Am to 6:30 Am and 4:00 PM to Sunset.
 Its Entry FEE is INR 10/- Rs per person.

 Tip – The stairs are small and steep so be careful while climbing inside the lighthouse.

 Must try Food in Udupi – Neer Dosa, Mangalore Buns, Kotte kadubu and coastal foods.

-For an overnight stay, there are some very Good Hotels available as per the Budget and preferences of the Traveller.
+For an overnight stay, there are some very good hotels available as per the budget and preferences of the traveler.